Seakeeper Ride System

 Rotary Blade

-Deploys in and out to build pressure on the seal plate to control vessel motions
+Deploys in and out to build pressure on the seal plate and control vessel motions

 Seal Plate

-Supports the actuator and the lifting forces created by the controllers
+Supports the actuator and the lifting forces generated by the controllers

 Rotary Actuator